-Placement: Incoming first-year students who score a 4 or 5 on the AP exam in Art History may receive credit for one of the three introductory Art History courses (AAH101-103).
+Placement: Incoming first-year students who score a 4 or 5 on the AP exam in Art History may receive credit for one of the 100 or 200 numbered introductory Art History courses.
 Students who plan to major or minor in Art History are nonetheless encouraged to take the introductory courses as a way of deepening their backgrounds.

-100-level courses: These courses are designed to be introductions to the study of Art History, and comprise either a chronological sequence of courses on Western art or two geographical introductions to Asian art.
-Though they are numbered sequentially, students may begin the sequence at any point.
-These courses are suitable for first-year students, sophomores, juniors, and seniors and many of them carry Common Curriculum (CC) LCC credit.
-They serve as the prerequisites for many advanced courses.
+100-numbered courses: These courses are introductions to the study of Art History.
+They cover specific geographical and broad historical periods.
+Many are cross-listed or approved for credit in other disciplines or interdisciplinary programs.
+These courses are suitable for first-year students, sophomores, juniors, and seniors, and many of them carry General Education LCC credit.
+They may also serve as the prerequisites for many 300 and 400 numbered courses.

-200-level courses: These courses are focused, thematic introductions to sub-fields within Art History.
-They are designed to be introductory courses and do not carry prerequisites.
-Many are cross-listed with other disciplines or interdisciplinary programs, and they may, with approval of the department, count as advanced courses for the major.
-These courses are suitable for first-year students, sophomores, juniors, and seniors, and many of them carry Common Curriculum (CC) LCC credit.
+200-numbered courses: These courses are introductions to sub-fields within Art History.
+They may be medium-specific or thematic, and will facilitate learning across cultures.
+They are designed to be introductory and do not carry prerequisites.
+Many are cross-listed or approved for credit in other disciplines or interdisciplinary programs.
+These courses are suitable for first-year students, sophomores, juniors, and seniors, and many of them carry General Education LCC credit; two currently carry SET credit.

-300-400-level courses: These courses are advanced courses that concentrate on specific historical periods, geographic regions, or themes.
-They generally have prerequisites drawn from the introductory Art History courses, and are designed for majors and minors.
-These courses are suitable for advanced sophomores, juniors, and seniors.
+300-numbered courses: These courses are advanced courses that concentrate on specific historical periods, geographic regions, or themes.
+They generally have prerequisites drawn from the 100 or 200 numbered Art History courses.
+These courses are generally suitable for sophomores, juniors, and seniors.
+Pre-requisite: any art history course or permission of the instructor)